Explore the Best Hotels in Vieux Montreal

 Auberge du Vieux Port

 An atmospherically dark, wood-lined lobby of the Auberge du Vieux Port conjures up the feel of the Old Montreal area – a centuries old fur-trapping hub that later became a financial powerhouse.
-There’s a choice of older or more modern rooms, but the classic ones have more character, with wooden pillars and beams kept in place.
+There’s a choice of older or more modern rooms.
+The classic rooms have more character.
+They have wooden pillars and beams kept in place.

-There are also big windows looking out over rue St Paul, the charming, pedestrianised, fashion store and restaurant-lined heart of the district.
-Come summer, when Montreal launches regular fireworks displays, the terrace overlooking the old port area and St Lawrence River, becomes a prime viewing platform.
+There are also big windows looking out over rue St Paul.
+It is the charming, pedestrianised heart of the district.
+The street is lined with fashion stores and restaurants.
+In summer, Montreal launches regular fireworks displays.
+The terrace overlooking the old port area and St Lawrence River becomes a prime viewing platform.

 A signature king room at the Auberge du Vieux Port in Vieux Montreal.